 An intelligent approach

-With this precise control, flow can be automatically adjusted to set a point that stops pain safely and reversibly.
-And the team's work now aims to find the perfect "dosages" that stop the signals but not the nerves: to eliminate (for example) the pain from one hand, but while continuing to move the hand.
+With this precise control, the flow can be automatically adjusted to set a point that stops pain safely and reversibly.
+And the team's work now aims to find the perfect "dosages" that stop the signals but not the nerves: to eliminate (for example) the pain from one hand, but keep moving the hand.

 It fights evil and then goes away